Dagster is compatible and configurable with Python's logging module. At the moment, you can access the configuration options through your

 For example, imagine you have the following code:

-import logging from dagster import op @op def ambitious_op(): my_logger = logging.getLogger("my_logger") try: x = 1 / 0 return x except ZeroDivisionError: my_logger.error("Couldn't divide by zero!") return None
+import logging from dagster import graph, op @op def ambitious_op(): my_logger = logging.getLogger("my_logger") try: x = 1 / 0 return x except ZeroDivisionError: my_logger.error("Couldn't divide by zero!") return None

 With the default behavior, because this code uses a custom python logger (instead of